doubleSlashde/blog.doubleSlash.de/README.md

 # blog.doubleSlash.de
-GitHub repository providing content to used and referenced in blogposts from blog.doubleSlash.de
+This GitHub repository provides content which is shared and referenced in blogposts from blog.doubleSlash.de

-Using a repository enables //blog-authors to update content without changing links.
+Using such a repository enables //blog-authors to share and update content without the need to update all blogposts.

-With GitHub //blog-reader are able to download up-to-date content and verify its change history as well.
+//blog-readers, on the other hand, will download the most up-to-date content and are able to verify its change history as well.